Ice Safety Tips

 Top Ten Ice Safety Tips from the Lifesaving Society:

 Many communities have designated ponds for activities such as skating that are maintained by knowledgeable personnel.
 Designated ice should be regularly tested to ensure that it is thick enough and strong enough for recreational use.

 - Spring Ice is Rotten Ice

 Stop using the ice once spring thaws begin.
-Even if ice measures at the right thickness (minimum 10 cm or 4 inches for walking or skating alone), candling during melting weakens it vertically.
+Even if ice measures at the right thickness (minimum 10 cm or 4 inches for walking or skating alone), thawing and refreezing during spring weakens the ice vertically.
 The ice can no longer be trusted.